SondreLarsen/SondreLarsen/README.md

 After coding for a while I got interested in how computers work so I got into homelabbing.
 My homelab started as a pc I found on facebook marketplace which I turned into a NAS by switching the OS to ubuntu server and installing a few HDDs into it.
 I eventually built further on it by finding a few old laptops in my basement and turning the newest one into a media server using jellyfin, I used one of the older ones with a dvd player to get the media files from a dvd collection my family has.

 ## ðŸ“žConnect with Me!
-Wanna connect with me you can:
+Wanna connect with me?
+You can!
 On [linkedIn](https://www.linkedin.com/in/sondre-bech-larsen-836582388/)
 Or contact me at sondrebechlarsen@gmail.com